Dimensional models of personality disorders: Clinical diagnosis

 The "checklist" of symptoms that is currently used is often criticized for a lack of empirical support and its inability to recognize personality-related issues that do not fit within the current personality disorder constructs or DSM criteria.
 It has also been criticized for leading to diagnoses that are not stable over time, have poor cross-rater agreement and high comorbidity suggesting that they do not reflect distinct disorders.
 In contrast the dimensional approach has been shown to predict and reflect current diagnostic criteria, but also add to them.
-It has been argued to be especially useful in explaining comorbidity which is often high for patients diagnosed with a personality disorders.
+It has been argued to be especially useful in explaining comorbidity which is often high for patients diagnosed with a personality disorder.
 Following from these claims, the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) incorporates a combined categorical-dimensional approach to diagnosing personality disorders based on the degree to which a person shows elevated levels of particular personality characteristics.
 However, one of the issues in using a dimensional approach to diagnosis has been determining appropriate cut off points so as to know who belongs to the category of people requiring treatment; this is partly why both categorical and dimensional diagnoses are included.

 Since the categorical model is widely used in clinical practice and has a significant body of research supporting it, its common usage is compelling to laypeople when they are judging the credibility of professional opinion.
 Therefore, the dimensional approach is often further criticized for being difficult to interpret and less accessible.
 It is however widely used in some professional settings as the established approach, for example by forensic psychologists.